-View Detail Browser Window The operations stereotyped as RuleTask display in the Browser window as shown: Rent Rents R To pass the parameters for these operation calls, open the operation 'Properties' dialog and select the 'Call' page, then set the 'Behavior field to the operation to be called; under the 'Arguments' field, click on the Edit button and set up or edit the argument values to be passed.
-On code generation, the code for rules logic is generated in the method body.
-On the Rule Flow Diagram When you drag and drop a RuleTask-stereotyped operation onto a Rule Flow diagram, an operation Call Behavior Action is created, as shown by the two darker elements.
+View Detail Browser Window The operations stereotyped as RuleTask display in the Browser window as shown: Rent Rent RentalSystem Rental On code generation, the code for rules logic is generated in the method body.

+On the Rule Flow Diagram

+When you drag and drop a RuleTask-stereotyped operation onto a Rule Flow diagram, an operation Call Behavior Action is created, as shown by the two darker elements.

+You must build the Call Behavior Actions into the activity flow, as for the normal Rule Task Actions.

-• Business Rule Modeling is available in the Unified edition and the Ultimate edition of Enterprise Architect
+• Business Rule Modeling is available in the Unified Edition and the Ultimate Edition of Enterprise Architect